-If a retired servicemember is at least 55 years old at the end of the tax year, they may claim the regular pension and annuity subtraction on the applicable line of the Colorado Subtractions from Income Schedule (DR 0104AD) for military retirement benefits included in their federal taxable income.
-The regular pension and annuity subtraction is not subject to the limitations shown above, but rather is subject to its own limitations, discussed in FYI Income 25.
+If a retired servicemember is at least 55 years old at the end of the tax year, they may claim the regular pension and annuity subtraction on the applicable line of the Subtractions Colorado from Income Schedule (DR 0104AD) for military retirement benefits included in their federal taxable income.
+The regular pension and annuity subtraction is not subject to the limitations shown above, but rather is subject to its own limitations.
+For additional information, please see Department publication Income Tax Topics: Social Security, Pensions. and Annuities, available online Tax.Colorado.gov/individual-income-tax-guidancepublications.